miso-lims/miso-lims/docs/user_manual/workflows.md

 If you perform a workflow frequently, you may wish to add it to your favourite workflows.
 This will allow you to begin a new workflow of this type by clicking a single item in the Workflows widget.

-To add a new workflow to your favourites, go to the Home page.
-Click the "Edit Favourite Workflows" item at the bottom of the Workflows widget.
+To add a new workflow to your favourites, go to the Workflows widget and click the "Edit Favourite Workflows" item at the bottom of the widget.
 In the dialog box which opens, click the "Add ... to Favourites" link, where "..." is the name of the workflow you wish to add.
 The Home page will reload, and a "Begin New ...
 Workflow" item will be added to the Workflows widget (figure {{figure}}).

 {% include userman-figure.md num=figure cap="Workflows widget with favourite workflow added"
 img="new-favourite-workflow.png" %}

-To remove a workflow from your favourites, go to the Home page.
-Click the "Edit Favourite Workflows" item at the bottom of the Workflows widget.
+To remove a workflow from your favourites, go to the Workflows widget and click the "Edit Favourite Workflows" item at the bottom of the widget.
 In the dialog box which opens, click the "Remove ... from Favourites" link, where "..." is the name of the workflow you wish to remove.
 The Home page will reload, and the Workflows widget will no longer contain a "Begin New ...
 Workflow" item.

 {% include userman-toplink.md %}